 What You’ll Need to Build a Deer Fence

-To build your own deer fence you need some basic tool like a saw, drill, angle grinder and level.
+To build your own deer fence you need some basic tool like a saw, drill, angle grinder, level and a laser distance meter is also helpful.

-We build our deer fence with pressure treated lumber and galvanized hog wire panels for durability, but you could also use cedar or redwood.
+We built our deer fence with pressure treated lumber and galvanized hog wire panels for durability, but you could also use cedar or redwood.

 - 4x4x10 pressure treated posts